 Students are trained in abdominal and OB-GYN sonography.
 Students take detailed classes in anatomy and physiology, pathology, physics and instrumentation and scanning techniques.
 Students are required to apply sonography skills learned in classes and labs to the clinic setting.

 During the program, students are assigned to clinical rotations at Ben Taub Hospital, Lyndon B. Johnson Hospital and Smith Clinic.
 Ben Taub — one of two level I trauma centers in Houston — offers students the unique opportunity to experience the dynamics of trauma care.
 LBJ is a Level III trauma center.

-The Harris Health DMS program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The Harris Health DMS program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) under recommendation of the Joint Review Commission on Education In Diagnostic Medical Sonography (JRC-DMS).
 CAAHEP promotes excellence in education and enhances quality and safety of patient care through the accreditation of educational programs.
 The Harris Health DMS program is the only CAAHEP accredited hospital-based DMS program in the state of Texas.

 Commission on Accreditation of Allied Health Education Programs (CAAHEP)